ssmall41/FF5-Coalition/README.md

 The selection process continues in a similar way for further parties.
 Coalition looks at already chosen parties, removes all “close” parties from consideration, and then selects a new party randomly.

-It’s totally possible that after a few parties are chosen, all remaining parties are too “close”.
-When this happens, Coalition relaxes its idea of “closeness” a bit to allow for new parties to be chosen.
+It’s totally possible that after a few parties are chosen, all remaining parties are too “close” to each other.
+When this happens, Coalition relaxes its idea of closeness a bit to allow for new parties to be chosen.
 Theoretically, all possible parties can eventually be chosen using this approach, but I doubt anyone has the patience for playing all of them.
 The website has a built-in limitation of five parties.
 In the code, this limit can be changed to anything.

 ## What does “close” mean?